ArkEcosystem/AIPs/AIPS/aip-24.md

 1. Detect and validate double forged block
 2. Confirm or Deny double forgery
 3. Ban block generator for next 1500 blocks from the height detected by double forging (if confirmed doubleforgery)
-4. Handle revert block logic accordingly - remove double forged block
+4. Handle revert block logic accordingly

 // TODO
 - throttle?
-- do we remove double forged blocks

 ### CHORE: Block validation
 1. We detect the double forged block